hectordufau/dockerfabricwizard/README.md

 3. Follow the prompts to provide the necessary network structure details.

-4. The DockerFabric Wizard will generate and configure Docker containers based on your inputs.
+4. The Docker Fabric Wizard will generate and configure Docker containers based on your inputs.

 5. Once the installation is complete, you will have a Hyperledger Fabric network up and running within Docker containers.